epomatti/aws-kms-data-key/README.md

 # aws-kms-data-key

-This code will create a KMS key and use it for encryption.
+This code will create a KMS key and use it for encryption and decryption.

 Get the dependencies: